 May vary depending on your needs.

-You will be able to use Office 365 Message Encryption (OME) capabilities that protect your mails and mail flow rules that define the conditions for encryption.
-Your email recipients would be able to receive and reply to your secure emails using any device with any email client.
+You will be able to use Office 365 Message Encryption (OME) capabilities that protect your emails, and mail flow rules that define the conditions for encryption.
+Your email recipients should be able to receive and reply to your secure emails using any device with any email client.